by256/imagedataextractor/README.md

 ## Installation

+**imagedataextractor** requires Python 3.7 or above.
 We strongly recommend the use of a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for installation, as **imagedataextractor** requires specific versions of its requirements to be installed in order to function as intended.

 #### Install Tesseract